 Open access (OA) is a publishing model whereby scholarly journals, articles, and books are published online with no access restrictions immediately upon publication, and with little to no restrictions on reuse of the material.
 See What is Open Access?

-- Green OA - sharing an approved version of an article in open repository
+- Green OA - sharing a preprint or accepted author manuscript (AAM) in an open repository

 - UC’s OA policies